Skip to content

 Reuse a graphic in an Office documentMicrosoft 365

-Run conversion from PowerShell or a build jobImageMagick
+PowerShell or build jobImageMagick

-Keep the SVG even after the PNG has been accepted.
-The fixed-size PNG is a delivery copy; the SVG remains the source for future dimensions and destinations.
+Microsoft 365 is enough for an occasional document graphic.
+Keep the SVG even after the PNG is accepted.
+The fixed-size PNG is a delivery copy; the SVG remains the source for future dimensions.